rohanrhu/gdb-frontend/README.md

 You can add break point a line and step it once, then you will see sources from linked object hereafter during the session.

 ## Windows
 In fact, gdb-frontend is able to run on Windows but there are some serious issues in the GDB's Windows version those avoid using gdb-frontend on Windows.
+Of course you can use gdb-frontend on WSL if you are using Windows 10.

+## WSL
+You can use gdb-frontend on WSL (Windows Subsystem for Linux).

 ### Issues about Windows-GDB